BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 # Funding a wallet

 The user will need to fund their wallet with some bitcoin to begin using it.
 When the user funds a wallet for the first time, they are likely to be introduced to new concepts that need to be clearly explained.
-The design flows around funding a wallet can range from simple to complex, depending on your application's target audience and which services you offer to streamline the process.
+The design flows around funding a wallet can range from simple to complex, depending on your wallets target audience and which services you offer to streamline the process.

 This section covers a basic mobile Lightning wallet funding flow that does not make use of any Lightning or other third-party services.
 This expands on what we covered in the previous page covering the user's [first use]({{'/guide/onboarding/first-use/' | relative_url}}).